saifhaq/alma/README.md

     <img src="https://img.shields.io/badge/discord-7289da.svg?style=flat-square&logo=discord" alt="discord" style="height: 20px;">
   </a>
 </h2>
-The motivation is to make it easy for people to benchmark their models for different conversion options, e.g. eager, tracing, scripting, torch.compile, torch.export, ONNX, Tensort, etc. The library is designed to be simple to use, with benchmarking provided via a single API call, and to be easily extensible for adding new conversion options.
+The motivation of `alma` is to make it easy for people to benchmark their models for different conversion options, e.g. eager, tracing, scripting, torch.compile, torch.export, ONNX, Tensort, etc. The library is designed to be simple to use, with benchmarking provided via a single API call, and to be easily extensible for adding new conversion options.